flectra-hq/flectra/doc/python3.rst

-Furthermore if a sibling file is named the same as top-level package, the library becomes inaccessible to both the file itself ans siblings, this has actually happened in Odoo with :mod:`odoo.tools.mimetypes`.
+Furthermore if a sibling file is named the same as top-level package, the library becomes inaccessible to both the file itself ans siblings, this has actually happened in Flectra with :mod:`flectra.tools.mimetypes`.

 Additionally, relative imports allow navigating "up" the tree by using multiple leading ``.``.